Cold Temperatures Can Mean Survival of the Fattest For Your Backyard Birds!

 We know you feed the birds, but are you providing the right foods to help the birds survive the cold weather?
 Here are some suggestions for high-fat, high-energy foods to help fuel your birds for the coming winter:

 Suet.
 Suet is a high-fat super food for birds!
-Even birds whom eat a warm-weather diet of mostly insects and vegetation change their diet to foods high in fat in colder months.
+Even birds that eat a warm-weather diet of mostly insects and vegetation change their diet to foods high in fat in colder months.
 Some of the birds you're likely to attract with suet include Woodpeckers, Chickadees, Nuthatches, Carolina Wrens and Titmice.
-You might also be surprised to learn that Bluebirds, some Warblers, Northern Mockingbirds and even American Robins and Cardinals eat suet.
-Our Simply Suet is a pure suet product with a 94% fat content and is a very desirable high-energy food.
-We also offer suet blends with peanuts, fruit and insects to attract nut, fruit and insect-eating birds.
-Here at the store you will find many ways to offer your birds suet: suet cakes, suet cylinders, suet plugs AND...Bark Butter in a Tub, Bark Butter Bits and Bark Butter Plugs.
+You might also be surprised to learn that Bluebirds, Northern Mockingbirds and even American Robins and Cardinals eat suet.
+Our SuperSuet™ cakes and cylinders provide super nutrition with the highest fat content of any of our suets.
+You can also offer suet blends with peanuts, fruit and insects to attract nut, fruit and insect-eating birds.
+Here at the store you will find many ways to offer your birds suet: suet cakes, suet cylinders, suet plugs AND...Bark Butter in a suet cylinder, tub, Bark Butter Bits and Bark Butter Plugs.

 Safflower and Sunflower seeds are also high in fat and provide superior nutrition for birds all year-round.